eduardo-vitral/scalefree/README.md

 and $\beta$ is a free parameter.
 With these ansatz's, the functions
 $j$ and $h$ are determined uniquely (see [De Bruijne et al, 1996](https://ui.adsabs.harvard.edu/abs/1996MNRAS.282..909D/abstract)).

-To allow models with roation, please read this [link](./ROTATION.md).
+To allow models with rotation, please read this [link](./ROTATION.md).

 In addition to the calculation of the intrinsic and projected velocity moments, the program `scalefree.f` also reconstructs the projected